Zylon/Red-Black-BDiscord-Theme/README.md

 * Emoji picker.
 * Message deletion confirmation screen.
 * Blue border around picture thumbnails in upload screen.
+* Little `X` to remove roles from users in their "User Pop-out profile" is not visible.
+* While editing a message, a new copy of your profile picture will appear with a down-right offset.
 * The whole of User/Server Settings (No idea how I'm going to do this anytime soon.)

 ### Minor things?